CodeAkyra/CodeAkyra/README.md

 <p align="center"><strong>Primarily focused on front-end development, while actively exploring new tools and technologies to broaden my expertise.</strong></p>

-- 🎯 I'm currently focused on React.JS
+- 🎯 I'm currently focused on React.JS and PHP
-- 🌱 I’m currently learning React.JS
+- 🌱 I’m currently learning React.JS and PHP
 - 📫 How to reach me: mogcpizarra33@gmail.com or mogpizarra33@gmail.com

 <h1 align="center">Languages and Tools:</h1>